Twin 101: Use Tailwind CSS + CSS-in-JS in a Next.js App

 }

-1. Or in package.json
+- Or in

 package.json